Mr7F/sublime-odoo/readme.md

 # Sublime - Odoo
+## Snippets
+Add some snippet for common code

+## Syntax highlighting
 Syntax highlighting for QWeb templates, OWL templates and views.

 Choose "XML - Odoo", and it will automatically choose the right syntax